DevRel-Foundation/.github/profile/README.md

 </details>
 <details>
   <summary>
-    <strong>What is a Steering Committee and Who are the Current Members?</strong>
+    <strong>What is the Steering Committee and Who are the Current Members?</strong>
   </summary><br />

    The Steering Committee provides oversight for the entire open collaborative project as defined in the Developer Relations Foundation [Charter][charter].
 The current Steering Committee members are [listed here][steering-committee]
 </details>
 <details>
      <summary>
     <strong>What is a Charter?</strong>
   </summary><br />

   The purpose of having a charter for the Developer Relations Foundation is to help people understand its mission and scope.
 The DevRel Foundation [Charter][charter] is a living document, allowing the community to propose changes and updates as the project evolves.
 </details>
  <details>